 Children who are vomiting often also have abdominal pain, diarrhoea and nausea.

 Dehydration is one of the serious risks of vomiting, especially in young babies.
 Signs of dehydration include decreased urination (with fewer wet nappies), sunken eyes, dry tongue and mouth, loss of weight, tiredness and lethargy.

-- your child has poor weight gain due to vomiting
+- your child has poor weight gain because of vomiting

-- your child has blood-stained or green-coloured vomit
+- your child has blood-stained or bright green-coloured vomit

-- your vomiting baby generally seems unwell, and you’re concerned.
+- your vomiting baby or child generally seems unwell, and you’re concerned.

 Projectile vomiting is when young children throw up the contents of their stomachs with a lot of force.
 This can be linked to a serious condition called pyloric stenosis.
 If your child has projectile vomiting that happens often and doesn’t seem to be going away, you should see your doctor as soon as you can.

 If your child is vomiting, the most important thing is to make sure your child gets enough fluid, either water or oral rehydration fluid.
 This helps prevent dehydration.

 You shouldn’t use over-the-counter medications to stop vomiting in children.
 The side effects of these medications can be very serious.
 Sometimes doctors prescribe medications to stop vomiting, but they do so only after proper medical review.

 If your baby suffers from gastro-oesophageal reflux, there are various treatment strategies to help the problem, including propping her up after a feed.